 WEC 2018-2019 Volunteer Job Description

-Wellness Education Centre (WEC) Volunteers have an enthusiastic interest and personal dedication to health and wellness, including making healthy, responsible lifestyle choices.
-They have equally outstanding teamwork and independent work skills: WEC Volunteers must be able to reliably complete tasks independently while also supporting and actively participating in a fast-paced, collaborative environment of student staff members.
+WEC Volunteers have an enthusiastic interest and personal dedication to health and wellness, including making healthy, responsible lifestyle choices.
+They have equally outstanding teamwork and independent work skills: WEC Volunteers must be able to reliably complete tasks independently while also supporting and actively participating in a collaborative environment of student staff members.

-WEC Volunteers must work a minimum of 6 hours per week in one or more of the following areas: Front Desk, Student Engagement, or Media and Marketing.
+WEC Volunteers must work a minimum of 6 hours per week in the area of Front Desk or Communications.

 - Help all Western students (undergraduate, graduate, professional) connect with the health and wellness resources available on- and off-campus.

 - Continually investigate and communicate a deep knowledge of the resources and wellness activities available at the Wellness Education Centre, at Western, and in the London community.

 - Maintain the front desk of the Wellness Education Centre by answering phones, engaging in confidential conversations with clients, responding appropriately to sensitive information and personal disclosures, making referrals to wellness resources on and off campus (may involve escorting students to location of referral on campus)

 - Complete day-to-day WEC tasks (create calendars, slideshows, update resources, etc.)